severalnines/ccx-docs/docs/admin/FAQ.md

 Yes.

+### What other clouds do you support?

+Please see the [features](/docs/user/Features.md) for information.

 ### Are there any specific dependencies between CCX and OpenStack/VMware?

 No.

 ### Do you support CloudStack?

-Not yet, but we are working on supporting CloudStack.
+We are working on supporting CloudStack.

 ### Do you support VMWare?

-Not yet, but we are working on supporting VMWare.
+Yes

 ### Do you support Nutanix?